microsoft/Docker-Provider/test/whl-scale-tests/whl-scale-test.md

 - **SubscriptionId** - The Azure Subscription ID you want to use for WHL Scale Testing.

 - **Location** - Your preferred Azure region for deploying resources.

+- **WindowsVMSize** - Default VM size is Standard_D2s_v3.
+Feel free to increase the size but do not go any lower than this.

 - **AKSAutoUpgradeChannel** - **[Optional]** Choose between "none","node-image",  "patch", "rapid", "stable".
-By default we have it set to "stable" which as of writing this pushes the K8s version to 1.26.6.
+By default we have it set to "none".

 - **AKSVersion** - **[Optional]** We default to the version COSMIC is using as of writing this document.

 - **AKSWindowsNodeCount** - **[Optional]** Sets the number of nodes for each Windows Nodepool.
 By default it is set to one node per Windows nodepool.